MovingBlocks/movingblocks.github.com/README.md

 - Fork the repository
 - Clone the repository `git clone forked-repository-link`
-- Navigate inside the repository `cd terasology.github.io`
+- Navigate inside the repository `cd ModuleSite`
 - Install the dependencies ( yarn is recommended ) `yarn`

 ---